aws-samples/sample-aws-modernization-with-coder/content/2_ModuleOne/21_AccessEKSCluster.md

 kubectl get storageclass -o jsonpath='{.items[?(@.metadata.annotations.storageclass\.kubernetes\.io/is-default-class=="true")].metadata.name}'
 ```

-{{% notice tip %}}
-The cluster is configured with Auto Mode, which automatically manages compute capacity, networking, and storage based on your workload requirements.
-This simplifies cluster operations and optimizes costs.
-{{% /notice %}}

 ### Next Steps
 With your EKS cluster access configured, you're ready to deploy PostgreSQL and the Coder control plane in the following sections.